AoSankaku/Send-Minecraft-notifications/README.md

 ***

 # Send-Minecraft-notifications (Instructions in English)
+Compatible with any minecraft server software that outputs the log file, including Vanilla, Forge, Fabric, Paper, and Spigot.

 ## Changelog
+### 2023/08/22
+- Moved some important variable to the `.env` file.
+This means you no longer need to edit the source code to modify messages.
+- This script can now send tip message.
+- This script can now detect restarts by sending a specified message.

 ### 2023/05/29
 - This script can now send a message about the current number of pleyers in your server.
 After a specified number of message have been sent, this script will automatically send a message.
 - This script now ignores capitalization and versions when fetching file names in your plugin folder.